Before you spend anything, let's set honest expectations — because this is where a lot of parents get disappointed.

 - Content filtering at the network or app level

-Used together, Roblox's native controls and a good monitoring app cover most of what parents actually worry about.
+Used together, Roblox's native controls and the right add-on cover most of what parents actually worry about.

 ---